-•:• Principal and accessory structures:
+Principal and accessory structures:

-- Gross floor area of each story for all uses, all \$ 1.25 per square foot covered porches and entryways and improvements to an existing open deck or patio by adding walls and roof for the purposes of creating additional enclosed living space.
-Improvements to principal and accessory structures \$ 1.25 per square foot - by adding walls and/or roof that increase the gross floor area. - Open decks and/or patios: - Gross floor area of attached or unattached open 50 per square foot deck, patio or similar structure with a floor area free from enclosed walls and/or roof.

-Repairs and renovations (for work identical or substantially the same):

-- \leftrightarrow 1% of Contract Cost or \$50.00 Minimum, whichever is greater - All others:

-0 Dumpster placement (subject to town approval) \$ 0.00 0 Fence, sidewalk, and driveway \$ 100.00 0 Demolition of any structure or building \$ 100.00 0 Moving any structure or building in or through Town \$ 100.00 Note: Police escort required @ additional costs.
-0 Swimming pools (in and above ground) \$.50 per square foot Minim um charge for any building permit \$ 100.00 Administrative Fee - Reissue of voided permit \$ 50.00

-- Failure to obtain permit before work is performed penalty - Penalties as specified in Town Code Chapters 84 (Building Construction) and 140 (Land Use).
+- Gross floor area of each story for all uses, all \$ 1.25 per square foot covered porches and entryways and improvements to an existing open deck or patio by adding walls and roof for the purposes of creating additional enclosed living space. - Improvements to principal and accessory structures \$ 1.25 per square foot by adding walls and/or roof that increase the gross floor area. - Open decks and/or patios: - Gross floor area of attached or unattached open \$ .50 per square foot deck, patio or similar structure with a floor area free from enclosed walls and/or roof. - Repairs and renovations (for work identical or substantially the same): - → 1% of Contract Cost or \$50.00 Minimum, whichever is greater - All others: - Dumpster placement (subject to town approval) Fence, sidewalk, and driveway Demolition of any structure or building Moving any structure or building in or through Town Note: Police escort required @ additional costs. - Swimming pools (in and above ground) Minimum charge for any building permit 100 00 - Minimum charge for any building permit Administrative Fee Reissue of voided permit 50.00 - · Failure to obtain permit before work is performed penalty - Penalties as specified in Town Code Chapters 84 (Building Construction) and 140 (Land Use).